alevibhanshu/technical-writing-portfolio/task-manager-user-guide.md

 4) _Creating a Task_

-  1. Click on the “Add Task” button
+  i.
+Click on the “Add Task” button

-  2. Enter task details
+  ii.
+Enter task details

     a.
 Task Name